 What is a Registered Practical Nurse (RPN)?

-RPNs are one of the most highly regarded nursing professionals in the Canadian health care system.
-They are known for providing safe, competent care to patients and for exhibiting empathy and compassion.
+RPNs are one of the most highly regarded nursing professionals in the Canadian health care system, and understanding the types of nursing exams helps clarify their licensure journey.
+They are known for providing safe, competent care to clients and for exhibiting empathy and compassion.

 In Canada, RPNs are experienced nursing professionals who work both independently and with other healthcare professionals.
 They practice within their defined scope of practice by doing assessments, executing nursing care, and determining client outcomes, and are licensed to administer medications.